nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### Example

 ```
-> help
+help
 The following are the commands you can use:
-add:     Adds a flashcard to the current list of flashcards.
+add     Adds a flashcard to the current list of flashcards.
         Parameters: add /q QUESTION /a ANSWER
         Example: add /q What is the worst fruit? /a Durian
-update:  Changes the content of flashcard's question, answer or date.
+update  Changes the content of flashcard's question or answer.
-         Parameters: update /q QUERY
+        Parameters: update QUERY
         Example: update fruit
         Which flashcard do you want to update?
 1 /q What is the best fruit?
-delete:  Removes a flashcard with specified string.
+delete  Removes a flashcard with specified string.
-         Parameters: delete /q QUERY
+        Parameters: delete QUERY
         Example: delete fruit
-review:  Go through all flashcards that are due today.
+review  Go through all flashcards that are due today.
-list:    lists out the questions and answers in the list of flashcards.
+list    Lists out the questions and answers in the list of flashcards.
         Parameters: list all (lists all flashcards)
         Parameters: list DUE_DATE (list all flashcards with that specified due date)
         Example: list 2023-05-04
-clear:   Deletes all the flashcards in the list.
+clear   Deletes all the flashcards in the list.
-bye:     Exit the program.
+bye     Exit the program.
 ```

 ### Exit program